 Drivers who have had an at-fault accident will receive a penalty on their safety rating.
 If a driver believes that there are reasons their insurance rating should not be affected, they can make an appeal to the Highway Traffic Board (HTB) to have their safety rating re-adjusted.
 This appeal only applies to the driver's safety rating; the liability for the accident itself cannot be appealed to HTB.
 Appeals for liability must be pursued through the courts.

-During an appeal, the onus of proof is on the driver to justify why the at-fault accident should not affect their safety rating.
-The HTB must be satisfied that there were extenuating circumstances that would make it unfair to penalize their safety rating.
+During an appeal, the onus of proof is on the driver to identify something unusual or out of the ordinary that would make it unfair to assess the safety rating points.